songxh0424/MovieStats/README.md

 ## Issues and TODOs

  + The OMDb API only lists the top 4 actors for each movie.
 Need to get more actors from IMDb.
+ + The "Best Seller" movie in director/actor pages may not be accurate since the box office of many movies are not available in the dataset.
+May need to scrape this information from IMDb movie pages.
+ + The "Oscars Won" and "Oscars Nominated" value boxes are merely placeholders at this moment.
  + The layout of Directors/Actors pages need to be reworked.
  + Director images vary.
 Can collide with text on the right.